NYC Theater 101

 Fueling Up

 A host of Midtown restaurants serve traditional pre-theater meals at reasonable prices.
-A three-course prix-fixe menu usually runs $30 to $40 for dinner or around $25 for lunch.
+A three-course prix-fixe menu can run around $45 to $60 for dinner and around $30 for lunch, though of course you'll find a variety of price points at different places.
 You’ll be in good hands and sure to make your show.
-Just let them know your curtain time; you can expect your reservation to be 90 minutes before that.
+When reserving a table, be sure to let them know your curtain time; you can expect your reservation to be 90 minutes before that.

 Courtesy, Joe Allen